pre63/pbn/content/voltapowers.com/articles/berouns-jungmann-bust-celebrating-czech-literary-r.md

 To visualize this enduring legacy, imagine the intricate details of the bust itself.
 ![Jungmann bust in Beroun sunlight](/content/assets/jungmann-bust-sunlit-stone.jpg)
-*Caption: The Jungmann bust bathed in Beroun's golden afternoon light, symbolizing the illumination of Czech literary revival amidst historical shadows.*
+*The Jungmann bust bathed in Beroun's golden afternoon light, symbolizing the illumination of Czech literary revival amidst historical shadows.*

 ## Analyzing Cultural Energy: Ties to Modern Innovation